 potential.
 Your Company has become the EPC contractor of choice for

 major developers and this is driving profitable growth.
+Projects in

-growth in aviation industry.
-On the back of excellent track record in this
+infrastructure.
+On the back of our excellent track record in this

 2) Heavy Engineering & Shipbuilding -